gramineproject/gsc/Documentation/index.rst

    vary across different deployment machines.
 GSC combines these variables and list of trusted files into a new manifest file.
-In a last step the entrypoint is changed to launch the :file:`apploader.sh` script which generates an Intel SGX token and starts the :program:`gramine-sgx` loader.
+In a last step the entrypoint is changed to launch the :file:`apploader.sh` script which generates an Intel SGX token (only if needed, on non-FLC platforms) and starts the :program:`gramine-sgx` loader.
 Note that the generated image (``gsc-<image-name>-unsigned``) cannot successfully load an Intel SGX enclave, since essential files and the signature of the enclave are still missing (see next stage).

 #. **Signing the Intel SGX enclave.** The third stage uses Gramine's signer
    tool to generate SIGSTRUCT files for SGX enclave initialization.
 This tool